-- 4.35 In addition, the Sherwood Forest Visitor Centre and nearby forest is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
-The visitor centre lies in the north of Edwinstowe, around 150m from the ppSPA. - 4.36 The visitor centre lies around 5km from the district boundary and around 11.3km from the nearest site allocation (ST3: Bassetlaw Garden Village).
-As noted above, visitor survey information provided by the RSPB, who manage the Sherwood Forest Visitor Centre, suggests that people will drive between 16.1km (30% visitors in 2018/19) and 65km (60% of visitors in 2019/20) to the visitors centre.
-A potential visitor catchment of 65km from the visitor would cover the whole of Bassetlaw District and a substantial area beyond this as well (see Figure 4.1). - 4.37 As such, it is considered that all residential site allocations could contribute, either alone or in-combination, to likely significant effects associated with increases in recreational pressures. - 4.38 Avoidance and mitigation safeguards, like those described for the TBH SPA are likely to be required, but cannot be relied upon at this Screening Stage. - 4.39 Additionally, the policy ST13 Visitor Economy promotes an increase in the number of visitors to the District in general, and therefore this policy along with the sites listed above require further consideration at the Appropriate Assessment stage.
+- 4.37 In addition, the Sherwood Forest Visitor Centre and nearby forest (including the ppSPA) is a regional recreational resource, drawing visitors from a wide area (see Appendix D).
+The visitor centre lies in the north of Edwinstowe, around 150m from the ppSPA. - 4.38 The visitor centre lies around 5km from the district boundary and around 11.3km from the nearest site allocation (ST4: Bassetlaw Garden Village).
+As noted above, visitor survey information provided by the RSPB, who manages the Sherwood Forest Visitor Centre, suggests that people will drive between 16.1km (30% of visitors in 2018/19) and 65km (60% of visitors in 2019/20) to the visitors centre.
+A potential visitor catchment of 65km from the visitor centre would cover the whole of Bassetlaw District and a substantial area beyond this as well (see Figure 4.1). - 4.39 As such, it is considered that all of the residential site allocations in the Local Plan could contribute, either alone or in-combination, to likely significant effects associated with increases in recreational pressures. - 4.40 Avoidance and mitigation safeguards, like those described for the TBH SPA, are likely to be required but cannot be relied upon at this screening Stage. - 4.41 Additionally, the policy ST12 Visitor Economy promotes an increase in the number of visitors to the District in general, and therefore this policy along with the residential site allocations requires further consideration at the Appropriate Assessment stage.